elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-unilateral-and-bilateral-brain-lesions-impact-cognitive-functions-such-as-speech-and-motor-skills.md

 url: /learn/psychology/questions/how-do-unilateral-and-bilateral-brain-lesions-impact-cognitive-functions-such-as-speech-and-motor-skills
 score: -1.0
 related_article1:
+    id: 164572
+    title: >-
+        What is the role of the corpus callosum in interhemispheric interaction and information transfer?
+    subject: Psychology
+    url: /learn/psychology/questions/what-is-the-role-of-the-corpus-callosum-in-interhemispheric-interaction-and-information-transfer
+related_article2:
     id: 164575
+    title: >-
-    title: What are the genetic and environmental factors that influence the development of neural tube defects?
+        What are the genetic and environmental factors that influence the development of neural tube defects?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-genetic-and-environmental-factors-that-influence-the-development-of-neural-tube-defects
-related_article2:
-    id: 164579
-    title: How does the corpus callosum affect the speed of information transfer between hemispheres?
-    subject: Psychology
-    url: /learn/psychology/questions/how-does-the-corpus-callosum-affect-the-speed-of-information-transfer-between-hemispheres
 related_article3:
-    id: 164575
+    id: 164572
-    title: What are the genetic and environmental factors that influence the development of neural tube defects?
+    title: >-
+        What is the role of the corpus callosum in interhemispheric interaction and information transfer?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-genetic-and-environmental-factors-that-influence-the-development-of-neural-tube-defects
+    url: /learn/psychology/questions/what-is-the-role-of-the-corpus-callosum-in-interhemispheric-interaction-and-information-transfer
 related_article4:
-    id: 164569
+    id: 164576
-    title: How does the presentation of stimuli to different visual fields affect hemispheric response in split-brain patients?
+    title: >-
+        How is reaction time used to measure cognitive processing in neurologically intact individuals?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-presentation-of-stimuli-to-different-visual-fields-affect-hemispheric-response-in-splitbrain-patients
+    url: /learn/psychology/questions/how-is-reaction-time-used-to-measure-cognitive-processing-in-neurologically-intact-individuals
 related_article5:
-    id: 164575
+    id: 164584
+    title: >-
-    title: What are the genetic and environmental factors that influence the development of neural tube defects?
+        What are the main differences in brain structure and function between the two hemispheres?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-genetic-and-environmental-factors-that-influence-the-development-of-neural-tube-defects
+    url: /learn/psychology/questions/what-are-the-main-differences-in-brain-structure-and-function-between-the-two-hemispheres
 ---

 &nbsp;